-Loch Lomond Shores - when it was constructed in 2002, Drumkinnon Tower at Loch Lomond Shores was described as a modern take on a traditional Scottish castle.
+LOCH LOMOND SHORES - When it was constructed in 2002, Drumkinnon Tower at Loch Lomond Shores was described as a modern take on a traditional Scottish castle.
 Today it houses an aquarium and a nearby retail offering including an outlet of Jenners of Edinburgh, known as 'the Harrods of the North', not to mention the amazing views of the Loch itself from this vantage point.

-SS Sir Walter Scott - the historic steamship Sir Walter Scott has been taking visitors on cruises to enjoy the splendour of the Trossachs scenery and the beauty of Loch Katrine for over a century.
+SS SIR WALTER SCOTT - The historic steamship Sir Walter Scott has been taking visitors on cruises to enjoy the splendour of the Trossachs scenery and the beauty of Loch Katrine for over a century.
 Visitors can depart from either Trossachs Pier or Stronachlachar.
 Set sail across the loch at the gentle pace of a bygone era and watch the stunning scenery go by.

-Doune Castle - This 14th century courtyard castle in Doune has a striking 100ft high gatehouse and one of the best preserved great halls in Scotland.
-The castle was used as a film location for the film Monty Python and the Holy Grail and the hugely popular TV series Outlander.
+DOUNE CASTLE - This 14th century courtyard castle in Doune has a striking 100 ft high gatehouse and one of the best preserved great halls in Scotland.
+The castle was used as a film location for the film Monty Python and the Holy Grail.
 There's an audio tour of the castle narrated by Monty Python's Terry Jones and a recently introduced nature trail in the castle grounds.

-Luss, Loch Lomond - Luss is an enchanting conservation village on the eastern shore of Loch Lomond.
+LUSS, LOCH LOMOND - Luss is an enchanting conservation village on the eastern shore of Loch Lomond.
 The community largely comprised of picturesque cottages with quirky individually designed gardens, and there are a number of cafes to enjoy a tasty snack.
 Walk through the village to the edge of the Loch - a popular embarkation point for loch cruises.